 I suppose if the Captain didn’t like your caricature of him, you might get thrown into the brig.

 Medal of Honor Museum celebrates the stories of valor related to Medal of Honor recipients.
-Shining examples from each major conflict are shown in the museum, but you’re also able to explore each and every medal citation using a touch screen kiosk.
+Stories from each major conflict highlight the museum.
+At a kiosk, explore each and every medal citation if you like.

 The Medal of Honor Museum is a new addition to the Yorktown.
 Visit it just to the left of the information desk on the hangar deck level.